 The program will be held in Swedish.

 The Scania Internship Production is an initiative run in cooperation with the KTH Royal Institute of Technology and Linköping University.
 You can apply to get the internship counted as a college course equivalent to six credits at KTH if you fulfil the requirements.

-During the first year of the internship, you lay the foundations and get an understanding what it is like to work in production.
-You then have the opportunity to deepen your production knowledge by applying to the programme the following year as long as you are still a student.
+During the first year of the internship, you lay the foundations and get an understanding what it is like to work within manufacturing.
+If you apply for a 2nd or 3rd year, you will have the opportunity to deepen your knowledge and perform engineering tasks.

 Your application should include these attachments: